 There are two different tariffs for hackney carriages within East Suffolk; one in the north of the district and one in the south (the former Waveney and Suffolk Coastal geographical areas).
 East Suffolk Hackney Carriage licence holders must choose one of these areas.
 The vehicle plate will identify the chosen area.

-If you would like to become a licensed driver there are several checks which you will have to pass, with separate fees payable for each of the checks:
+If you would like to become a licensed driver there are several checks and a college course which you will have to pass, with separate fees payable for each of the checks:

-There are a number of conditions attached to driver's licences and they can be found in the guidance notes for new applicants which you can download or print off below along with the application form and information about the council's policy on relevant convictions:
+There are a number of conditions attached to driver's licences and they can be found in the Hackney Carriage and Private Hire Licensing Policy below which you can download or print off.

 We will help applicants/existing drivers with filling in the DBS form when they come to our offices for their appointment.

-If you would like to licence a vehicle as either a hackney carriage or private hire vehicle, the vehicle must meet the requirements of the standard MOT test as well as additional measures laid down by the Council and set out in our Manual of Inspection Standards (copies are available from us on request).
+If you would like to licence a vehicle as either a hackney carriage or private hire vehicle, the vehicle must meet the requirements of the standard MOT test as well as additional measures laid down by the Council and set out in our Manual of Inspection Standards.
 There are a number of conditions attached to vehicle licences and these can be found in the guidance notes for new applicants:

 A private hire vehicle can only be dispatched to a customer by a private hire operator.
 This is a person who holds an operator’s licence under Section 55 of the Local Government (Miscellaneous Provisions) Act 1976 Part II.